yieldbot/herodb/README.md

     $ apt-get install python-dev

-The install might fail while installing dulwich--a Python implementation of Git file formats and protocols which requries both packages.
+The install might fail while installing dulwich--a Python implementation of Git file formats and protocols--which depends on both packages.

 ## Client

 The client requires a running server.
 Please see Server above if one isn't running.

-To run the client code in a repl:
+To run the client code in a Python REPL:

     $ python
     >>> from herodb import client